 I don't get this mentality and never will.
 I believe in doing the basics at a high level.
 Things like being on time, willing to do whatever it takes to help your team and being a good teammate are a good place to start.

-Then you move to mastering the fundamentals of what you do.
+Then you move to master the fundamentals of what you do.
 You have to be passionate about the details, or you will always be the one who maybe knows "how" but never "why."

 To quote Ralph Waldo Emerson, "The man who knows how will always have a job.
 The man who knows why will always be the boss."